-John Jay was an American statesman and Founding Father who served the United States in numerous government offices.
+John Jay was an American statesman and Founding Father who served the United States in numerous government offices, including the Supreme Court where he served as the first chief justice.
 The New York native drafted the state’s first constitution in 1777, and was chosen president of the Continental Congress the following year.
 Jay served as the key negotiator at the Treaty of Paris, which ended the American Revolutionary War and recognized the independence of the United States.
-He later served as the first chief justice of the U.S. Supreme Court and the second governor of New York state.

 John Jay's Early Years